16 positive traits of dyslexia, A new perspective

 When the goal originates in the person himself and it’s not forced on him often their extra persistence kicks in.

-If you have dyslexia and have an interesting and flexible job, which allows you to decide some of your own projects and set your own goals, this will set you up to be extra persistent and focused at work.
+If you have dyslexia and have an interesting and flexible job, which allows you to decide on some of your own projects and set your own goals, this will set you up to be extra persistent and focused at work.

 Those who get this combo right often do brilliant work that amazes the rest of us.